 Use Smart Chargers To Cut Power When Devices Are Charged

 Everyone’s guilty of it, keeping devices plugged in when they’re fully charged.
 This habit can use unnecessary power.
-To solve this problem, use a gadget like the Smart Charger, also from Constellation’s Energy Savings Kit.
-This innovative plug allows you to cut off power to a device after a specific period of time, which means you won’t be using power in the office when you don’t need to.
+To solve this problem, use a gadget like a smart charger.
+This innovative plug or charging strip allows you to cut off power to a device after a specific period of time.
+That means you won’t be using power in the office when you don’t need to.

 Use Dimmer Switches in the Home Office